dikshita08042004-afk/EXPERIMENT-6-Introduction-to-Optiperformer/README.md

-# EXPERIMENT-6-OPTICAL-COMMUNICATION
 Exp 6 Simulation of Optical Communication System
-# OptiPerformer Simulation Exercise
+## Introduction to OptiPerformer
 ## Objective
 Download and install OptiPerformer software on your computer and run a sample file.